 Repayment begins within 60 days after the 2nd disbursement for the academic year.
 There is no grace period, so interest begins to accumulate at the time the first disbursement is made.
 The parent borrower must begin repaying both principal and interest while the student is in school.
-Borrowers have the option to contact their lender to inquire about determent or forbearance while the student is in school.
+Borrowers have the option to contact their servicer to inquire about deferment or forbearance while the student is in school.